About United Parcel Service Co.

 UPS has three business segments: US Domestic Package, International Package, and Supply Chain & Freight.

 US Domestic Package is the company's largest business segment accounting for more than 60% of sales.
 This division includes UPS SurePost, an economy residential ground service for customers with non-urgent, lightweight residential shipments.
 It acts as a contractual residential ground service that partners its UPS Ground network with final delivery, often provided by the US Postal Service.

 International Package delivers more than 20% of UPS' sales.
 It offers guaranteed time-definite express options through its Express Plus, Express, and Express Saver services.
 The company's Supply Chain & Freight segment, which generates close to 20% of sales, includes forwarding, logistics, truckload brokerage, UPS Freight, and financial services through UPS Capital.

-UPS is headquartered in Atlanta, GA (Its UPS Supply Chain Solutions group is based in Alpharetta.) and has about 2,500 operating facilities.
+UPS is headquartered in Atlanta, GA (Its UPS Supply Chain Solutions group is based in Alpharetta.) and has over 1,000 package operating facilities.
 Its US transportation hub, called Worldport, is in Louisville, KY.
 It also has US regional air hubs located in Texas, California, Philadelphia, Pennsylvania, and Illinois.
 Its European air hub is in Cologne, Germany, and it maintains Asia-Pacific air hubs in Shanghai and Shenzhen, China and in Hong Kong.
 A facility in Ontario is the regional air hub in Canada and UPS' Miami, FL hub covers Latin America and the Caribbean.

 Almost 80% of the company's revenue is generated in the US.